-I am a mixed-method social scientist researching the intersection of gender, trust, and technology.
+I am a qualitative social scientist researching the intersection of gender, technology, trust & safety.

 Currently, I am completing a PhD at the Oxford Internet Institute where I study how reporting technologies for campus safety impact students’ reporting behavior.